 Observe wildlife from a distance.
 Stay at least 25 yards from all animals and 100 yards from bears and wolves.
 Not just for your safety but for theirs.

 Never feed animals.
-Feeding wildlife damages their health, alters natural behaviors (habituates them to humans), and exposes them to predators and other dangers.
+Feeding wildlife damages their health, alters natural behaviors (habituates them to humans).

 Protect wildlife and your food by storing rations and trash securely.